-In 2010, Katie and Roger Foster took a "leap-of-faith" and temporarily moved to Dubai in the United Arab Emirates where Roger had accepted a position.
-This blog is an account of their expat adventures and travels around the Arabian peninsula and beyond.
+Dodging retirement in 2010, Katie and Roger Foster took a "leap-of-faith" and moved to Dubai in the United Arab Emirates when Roger accepted a position there.
+The Arabian adventure would last 4 years.
+This blog is an account of their expat experiences and travels around the Arabian peninsula and beyond.

 Never in my wildest dreams did I imagine I would be moving to a foreign country to live, let alone a country in the Middle East.
 Over the 2009 Christmas and New Year’s holidays, my husband Roger and I discussed what we wanted the next part of our life to be like.
 He thought that before retiring, he would like to do one more airport project but only if he could find something very interesting.
 I half-jokingly agreed that would be fine but could he try for an exotic location?
 As usual, Roger came through and soon we were headed to Dubai in the United Arab Emirates.
 This blog is a recap of our "leap-of- faith" wanderings around the Middle East and beyond.
 We joyfully share these expat experiences.

 It's Contemporary Retirement's turn (and pleasure), once again, to host the Blogging Boomers this week...

 First up, John at SoBabyBoomer tells us that for some, Thanksgiving is pretty lonely when your own flesh and blood can't make it home for even a brief visit.
 On the other hand, you might delight in your freedom from turkey tyranny.
 Either way, if you're a Baby Boomer lacking nestlings for the first time, you'll likely need to adjust holiday plans to better suit your new lifestyle.

 As a clown in the Macy's Thanksgiving Parade, Anne, otherwise known as theAccidental Locavore, knows that when you get up at 5:00 AM and greet thousands of kids wearing a red nose, cooking tons of food after walking four miles is not an option.